PrabhjottSK/PrabhjottSK/README.md

 I'm passionate about software development, cybersecurity, and artificial intelligence.

-🎓 &nbsp; I'm a earned by Bachelor's in Computer Science, and a Minor in Mathematics at Hunter College. \
+🎓 &nbsp; I earned my Bachelor's in Computer Science, and a Minor in Mathematics at Hunter College. \
 🤝 &nbsp; I’m looking for software engineering & cybersecurity internships.

 ### 📫 &nbsp; Contact Me